th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 - `peer delay measurement`: Slave and bridge nodes periodically measure link delay by sending peer delay request messages (``pDelayReq``) up-tree; they receive peer delay response messages (``pDelayResp``).
 - `time synchronization`: Master nodes periodically broadcast gPTP sync messages (``GptpSync``) with the correct time that propagate down-tree.
-- `slave clock drift rate compensation`: The drift rate of slave clocks is align to that of the master clock, by setting the oscillator compensation factor in slave clocks.
+- `slave clock drift rate compensation`: The drift rate of slave clocks is aligned to that of the master clock, by setting the oscillator compensation factor in slave clocks.
 The compensation factor is calculated from the time of the master clock at the current and the previous synchronization event.

 .. note:: Recipients of these messages need to know the timestamp of when those messages were sent to be able to calculate "correct" time.
 Currently, only two-step synchronization is supported, i.e., ``pDelayResp`` and ``GptpSync`` messages are immediately proceeded by follow-up messages that contain the precise time when the original ``pDelayResp``/``GptpSync`` message was sent.
 Clocks are set to the new time when the follow-up message is received.